cpholguera/owasp-mstg/Document/0x06h-Testing-Platform-Interaction.md

 ###### Receiving Files

-After performing the static analysis you would know which *document types that the app can open* and *if it declares any custom document types* and (part of) the methods involved.
+After performing the static analysis you would know the *document types that the app can open* and *if it declares any custom document types* and (part of) the methods involved.
 You can use this now to test the receiving part by:

 - sending a file that will trigger the "Open with..." dialogue (via AirDrop or e-mail) or *share* a file with the app from another app
 - hooking `application:openURL:options:` and any other methods that we have identified in a previous static analysis